Sato0x9/ai-secure-code-review-capstone/README.md

-AI-Assisted Secure Code Review
+AI-Assisted Secure Code Review:

 A desktop GUI application for automated Python security and style analysis, enhanced with AI-powered explanations.

 This project combines deterministic static analysis with language-model-based interpretation to improve the accessibility and clarity of secure code review.

-Overview
+Overview:

-The system performs:
+The system performs

 Static security analysis using Bandit